-Causes and Prevention for Drowning Deaths from South Florida Swimming Pool Accident Attorneys
+Causes and Prevention of Drowning Deaths

 Most drowning deaths are preventable.
 Parents and pool-owners should be aware of risk factors—especially for young children who cannot swim.
 There are many things that can cause a drowning, but with supervision, proper equipment, and CPR training, parents can create a safe and fun pool experience for people of all ages.

 Lack of Supervision.
 Drownings are sometimes called a “silent catastrophe.”
 This is because they can happen quickly and quietly.
 A child can drown in minutes—the time it takes to answer a single phone call.
 Even if the child has had formal swimming lessons, they should not be left unattended.
 According to the CDC, “Most young children who drowned in pools were last seen in the home, had been out of sight less than five minutes, and were in the care of one or both parents at the time.”

 Children should always be within arm’s reach when around bodies of water.
 Young children should never be left by a pool unsupervised, nor should they be left in the care of another young child, even for a short time.
 The adult in charge of monitoring the pool should not engage in separate activities like chatting with others, mowing the lawn, or reading.